SunnyLau2001/chirp-more/README.md

 ## Broadcasting

-Create event for broadcasting the new chirp created to online user.
+Create event for broadcasting to online user when new chirp created.

 ## Socialite (Social Login/ OAuth Login)